slatedocs/slate/source/index.html.md

 ## Key benefits of the RESTful API

-The RESTful API is becoming the main management interface for iLO 4 and Moonshot iLO Chassis Management Module-based Hewlett Packard Enterprise servers.
+The RESTful API is becoming the main management interface for iLO 4 Hewlett Packard Enterprise servers.
 Its feature set will become larger than the existing iLO XML API (RIBCL) and IPMI interfaces.
 Using the RESTful API, you can take full inventory of the server, control power and reset, configure BIOS and iLO settings, fetch event logs, as well as many other functions.

 The RESTful API follows the trend of the Internet in moving to a common pattern for new software interfaces.
 Many web services in a variety of industries use REST APIs because they are easy to implement, easy to consume, and offer scalability advantages over previous technologies.